 Delivery Format | PDF and Excel through Email (We can also provide the editable version of the report in PPT/Word format on special request) |

-The Buy Now Pay Later (BNPL) market in Australia was valued at USD 13.05 Billion in 2024.
+The Buy Now Pay Later (BNPL) services market in Australia was valued at USD 13.05 Billion in 2024.

-The growth of the BNPL market in Australia is driven by rising demand for flexible payment options, rapid e-commerce expansion, integration with major retailers, technological advancements, and increasing economic pressures due to the high cost of living.
+The growth of the BNPL services market in Australia is driven by rising demand for flexible payment options, rapid e-commerce expansion, integration with major retailers, technological advancements, and increasing economic pressures due to the high cost of living.
 Additionally, consumer preference for alternatives to traditional credit products is fueling adoption.